Got a New Job? Here’s What to Do With Your Old 401(k)

 When considering an IRA, figure out what level of involvement you want to have in your investments.
 You can choose from varying levels of professional service for IRAs, but you’ll pay higher fees to have someone else manage your money.

-If you’re debating between an IRA rollover and a 401(k), make sure to compare fees.
+If you’re debating between an IRA rollover and a 401(k), make sure to compare fees when making your decision.

 Your employer may be paying for some — or all — of your plan’s fees, and it may also foot the bill for helpful planning tools, education materials and workshops.